ace2884/java/README.md

-Sure, let's go through each question one by one:

 1. **Define OOP concepts**:
    Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects," which are instances of classes.
 OOP emphasizes the organization of code into classes and objects, enabling the modeling of real-world entities and their interactions.
 Key OOP concepts include: